JakubTesarek/dbgr/README.md

     await session.get('http://example.com')
 ```

 This is your first request.
-Next you need an environment that you will run this request againts.
-Create `default.ini`.
-It has to contain one section called `[DEFAULT]`, otherwise you can keep it empty:
+Next you need an environment in which you can run this.
+Create another file called `default.ini`.
+It has to contain only one section called `[DEFAULT]`, otherwise you can keep it empty:

 ```
 [DEFAULT]